carlo379/TipMe/README.md

 **Answer:** I like the platform because it provides all of the tools you need in order to develop a basic application.
 I would explain outlets as properties of a class, that are connected to a storyboard or a xib from Interface Builder.
 The developer can modify these properties graphicaly from Xcode IB.
 An action is a message sent to another object when an event occurres (eg: UIButton Pressed, UISlided Moved, etc).
 "IBAction" keyword is used in the class to notify Interface Builder of this connection.
 Under the hood this is implemented using XML file as a hierarchi of key-value elements that describe objects properties in Interface Builder.

 Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:** [Enter your answer here in a paragraph or two].
+**Answer:** This could happen if a property of a class holds a reference to a closure and that closure captures an instance of that class.
+Since a closures and classes are reference types, they can create a strong reference cycle between them.
+To prevent this a developer can use a capture list were 'weak' or 'unowned' keywords are used on the instances that are going to be captured.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright 2017 Carlos Martinez

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.